SP-2605/RaavanHack/README.md

  6. Commit changes [always write the message short and easy to understand (ideally 3 to 5 words).]
  7. Push the changes so that Pull request will be generated.
  8. Make PR.
- 9. Commits should be descriptive.
- 10.Include CDN-link of the images used in your Web-Sites using Cloudinary[https://cloudinary.com/].
+ 9. Commits should be descriptive.Include CDN-link of the images used in your Web-Sites using Cloudinary[https://cloudinary.com/].

 ## What To Contribute